samgriesemer/evolution-simulator/README.md

 # evolution
-Code for evolution simulation found on typeload.com/evolution
+This repo contains code for the evolution simulation found on www.typeload.com/evolution